dorinandreidragan/dorinandreidragan.github.io/docs/articles/master-technical-topics-with-this-game-changing-prompt.md

 - Engaging, without assuming prior knowledge beyond the basics.

 If I struggle with a concept, break it down even further!
+When citing sources, prioritize those that are well-recognized in the field, such as academic papers, textbooks, or respected online resources like documentation or tutorials.

 Where:
 - [TOPIC] is <your topic>